Aurorastation/Aurora.3/.github/guides/STYLE.md

 Unless absolutely unavoidable, use the compile-time operator `.` to access vars instead of the runtime operator `:`.

 ### Text variables
-Line breaks should be consistent.
+Line breaks should be consistent, and shouldn't break words in the middle.
+If the text is long and has a lot of lines, the opening and closing quotes may be empty, with the actual text content within.

 ```dm
 // Good